US blames North Korea for hacking spree, says more attacks likely

 WASHINGTON/TORONTO: The U.S. government on Tuesday issued a rare alert squarely blaming the North Korean government for a raft of cyber attacks stretching back to 2009 and warning that more were likely.

-The new level of detail about the U.S. government's analysis of suspected North Korean hacking activity comes as tensions continue to escalate between Washington and the reclusive country due to Pyongyang's continued missile testing.
+The new level of detail about the U.S. government's analysis of suspected North Korean hacking activity coincides with increasing tensions between Washington and Pyongyang because of North Korea's missile tests.
 The alert warned that North Korea would continue to rely on cyber operations to advance its military and strategic objectives.

 North Korea has routinely denied involvement in cyber attacks against other countries.